goodluckoguzie/WorldModels/README.md

 ## License

-The original research for World Models was conducted by Ha & Schmidhuber, but this code is entirely written by myself (Adeel Mufti).
-I am releasing it under the [MIT](https://opensource.org/licenses/MIT) license.
+The original research for World Models was conducted by Ha & Schmidhuber.